What is chicken pox?

 - Apply soothing lotions such as calamine.

-- Run a bath and add either a cup of bicarbonate soda added or oats tied in a stocking.
+- Run a bath and add either a cup of bicarbonate soda or oats tied in a stocking.

 It is also important to keep fluids up and take paracetamol for any associated fever.